TomRummels/TomRummels/README.md

 ### Hi there 👋

+## About Me
+ **I'm currently studying Digital Culutres at Newcastle Univeristy in my second year and I'm from Bristol.
+In my free time I enjoy playing football, running and spending time with mates.**

 <!--
 **TomRummels/TomRummels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.